finbourne/lusid-sdk-csharp/sdk/docs/ApplicationMetadataApi.md

 > ResourceListOfAccessControlledResource ListAccessControlledResources (string filter = null)

-Get resources available for access control
+[EARLY ACCESS] Get resources available for access control

 Get the comprehensive set of resources that are available for access control